MicrosoftDocs/win32/desktop-src/LearnWin32/render-targets--devices--and-resources.md

 A *resource* is an object that the program uses for drawing.
 Here are some examples of resources that are defined in Direct2D:

 -   **Brush**.
 Controls how lines and regions are painted.
-Brush types include solid-color brushes and gradiant brushes.
+Brush types include solid-color brushes and gradient brushes.
 -   **Stroke style**.
 Controls the appearance of a line—for example, dashed or solid.
 -   **Geometry**.
 Represents a collection of lines and curves.
 -   **Mesh**.
 A shape formed out of triangles.
 Mesh data can be consumed directly by the GPU, unlike geometry data, which must be converted before rendering.